The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 “Rest assured that, relatively speaking, Coral Princess is probably one of the safest places in the world to be at this time,” read the letter obtained by The Post.

-Gill Morgan, 66, who works with the National Health Service in the United Kingdom, said that Coral Princess passengers continued to enjoy music, films on the deck and guest-organized tai chi classes and line dancing sessions.
+Gill Morgan, 66, who works with the National Health Service in Britain, said that Coral Princess passengers continued to enjoy music, films on the deck and guest-organized tai chi classes and line dancing sessions.

 By late March, both ships were headed toward the United States, where they could finally disembark — California for the Eclipse and Florida for the Coral Princess.